tomvit/papago-influxdb/README.md

 Papago-influxdb serivce implements the interface to accept such GET requests and writes the data to [InfluxDB](https://www.influxdata.com/time-series-platform/), an open-source time-series database.
 The data from InfluxDB can then be displayed on a dashboard such as [Grafana](https://grafana.com/).

-The below chart is a sample chart from Grafana displaying measurements from InfluxDB.
+The below is a sample chart from Grafana displaying measurements from InfluxDB.

 ![Grafana Papago Chart](https://github.com/tomvit/papago-influxdb/raw/master/bin/Grafana-chart-sample.png "Grafana Chart Sample")